-Dr. Crowe is also welcomes veterinarians to assist during the procedure(s).
-He enjoys teaching the procedures he doing and strives to help the veterinarian scrubbed to gain the skill and knowledge necessary to complete them him/herself, especially regarding emergency procedures..... acting like the previously tenured faculty member he once was :).
+Dr. Crowe also welcomes veterinarians to assist during the procedure(s).
+He enjoys teaching the procedure he is doing and is glad to teach the veterinarian scrubbed in to gain the skill and knowledge necessary to complete them him/herself if elected and this is especially recommended regarding the performance of certian emergency procedures.

 He is a Founder and Charter Diplomate of the American College of Veterinary Emergency and Critical Care, a Fellow in the American College of Critical Care Medicine, and a member in the American College of Hyperbaric Medicine.

 He developed and was the original publisher of over 50 procedures that are now used throughout the world.
 Some of these include: Continuous closure of the abdomen; Simple methods of autotransfusion; Nasal oxygen catheter placement and use; Nasogastric feeding and decompression tube placement and use; Chinese Finger Trap technique for securing tubes; Flashing technique for OHE and Miller knot ligation techniques for lung and liver lobe removals, use of Diagnostic Peritoneal Lavage for detecting continuing intra-abdominal hemorrhage or sepsis, simple oversew technique for elongated soft palate resection, and nasotracheal tube placement and use for laryngeal dysfunction.